degdigital/magento2-customreports/README.md

 From the admin panel > Reports > Custom Reports > Automated Exports interface, jobs can be created to export one or more custom reports.
 Currently, two types of exports are supported:
 1. Local file drops, in which a file is created on the server in which the Magento cron runs from in a configurable location, with var/export being the suggested location.
-2. Remote file drops, in which a file is created the same as a local file drop and then uploaded to an SFTP server with the provided credentials.
+2. Remote file drops, in which a file is created the same as a local file drop and then uploaded to an (S)FTP server with the provided credentials.
 3. Email, in which a file is sent as an attachment to the email recipient(s).
 If "Send as one combined email" is set to 'No' (the default), N*M emails will be sent with one attachment each, where N is the number of custom reports and M is the number of file types.
 If it is set to 'Yes', then only one email will be sent with N*M attachments.

 If both types are selected, the system will run the query and generate the local file only once.
 This is useful for especially heavy queries.